GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/notused/ex4_gnirsls_Kband111mm_red_cmdline.rst

      nothing by default.
 Try "None" to activate it and see what it finds.
      It might be required to set the value manually.

-.. todo:: add screenshot of the telluric fit.  before the zeropoint adjustment and after.
+.. todo:: add screenshot of the telluric fit.

+.. todo:: discuss the adjustments to the fit.

 Science Observations
 ====================
-The science target is HD 179821.
-It is believed to be either a post-asymtotic giant star or a yellow hypergiant.
-The sequence is one ABBA dithered observations.
+The science target is the hypergiant :math:`{\rho}` Cas.
+The sequence is two ABBA dithered observations.
 DRAGONS will flat field, wavelength calibrate, subtract the sky, stack the aligned spectra, extract the source, and finally remove telluric features and flux calibrate.